PatrickEGorman/NLPSolver/Readme.md

 # NLPSolver

-The following application uses the penalty method to approximate a nonlinear program.
+The following application uses the penalty method to approximate a nonlinear program with a second degree objective function, a first degree equality constraint, and a desired tolerance.

 ## Input

-The program takes in a second degree objective function in terms of variables x,y,z.
+The program takes in a second degree objective function f(x,y,z).
 It works best with second degree functions that have a max or a min.
-It may or may not work with higher degree functions.
+It does not work with higher degree functions.
 It can detect if a second order function has a saddle point but will likely not get the correct location of the saddle.

-It also takes in a single constraint of the form g(x,y,z)-b which is assumed to equal 0.
+It also takes in a single g(x,y,z) constraint of the form 0=g(x,y,z).
 The program only works with first degree constraints.

 Finally, it takes a tolerance level for the approximation.
 The program will run until this tolerance